gvwilson/thirdbit/src/fiction/in-heck/index.md

 "What are you going to tell Miz Roo?"

 "Dunno yet."
-Gumption grunted
-at the pain in his side as he pulled himself up into the tree.
+Gumption grunted at the pain in his side as he pulled himself up into the tree.
+He had a lot of thinking to do.
+Not for the first time,
+he wished he had someone he could do it with.

 </section>